Find me a therapist who specialise in anxiety

 It depends.

 There are areas of practice, of course, where I haven’t typically seen many people with a particular diagnosis or problem, and not every person can be helped in a private practice setting.
-This is why I take time to speak to you so we can work out if we can work together and what we both agree is the problem to work on.
+This is why we start with a consultation, and I take time to speak to you so we can work out if we can work together and I assess if therapy with me can help you with the problem you want to work with.

-This is an important question to consider.
-Therapists are not all-knowing, but we have or should have a curiosity and aptitude for helping you find resilience and agency in whatever emotional or mental struggle you have - therein lies the expertise.
-The therapists who research (Bargmann and Chow, 2014) says get good outcomes is the ones who continue to adapt to what their clients need beyond the modality or technique they use and focus on what meaningful therapy is, as stated by psychoanalyst and researcher Jonathan Schedler.
+This is an important question to consider in the context of whether you should choose someone who specialise or not.
+Therapists are not all-knowing, but you should expect curiosity and aptitude for helping you find resilience and agency in whatever emotional or mental struggle you have - therein lies the expertise.

 What might the problem then be, if you choose a mental health professional, whether they are a counsellor, psychotherapist or psychologist who focuses on one diagnosis and characteristic?